 Straight out of Trebinje, you’ll be greeted with a 6 km climb @ 5 % and then, after some rolling terrain along side a large artificial lake, you gradually continue climbing for the next 50 km as well!
 A short downhill section to catch your breath will be handy because the beauty of the National Park will take it away again.
-You’ll be able to enjoy it over a full lunch though, so you’ll be glad to reach CP6 in more ways than one, especially as it marks the half-way of the whole route and it’s a convenient location to have lunch at.
+You’ll be glad to reach CP6 in more ways than one – it marks the half-way of the whole route and it’s a convenient location to have lunch at.

 Restaurant Komlen – Googlemaps location

-The actual checkpoint where you’ll get the card stamped is on the left hand side of the restaurant.
-When you get the card stamped, you can proceed to the restaurant where you’ll be greeted with a complimentary full meal (be it breakfast, lunch or a dinner – depending on your time of arrival :)) and also refreshments for the rest of the trip.
+The actual checkpoint where you’ll get the card stamped is on the left hand side of the restaurant (Tourist Info Office), where you’ll get your card stamped from 7 AM to 7 PM.
+After that period, you’ll be able to get your card stamped at the restaurant.
+You should also get refreshments for the rest of the trip at this location.
 In case you need accommodation at this point, you will be able to get it at a nearby Hotel Mladost.

 CP7 700 km – VIŠEGRAD